 3. Data Transmission Type

-Now let’s talk about how data transmission process is happening – and there are 2 options: wireless wi-fi, wired coaxial for analog or twisted pair cables for network, and all of these options are applicable both to indoor and outdoor security cameras.
-Though, here you have a split: if that’s a coaxial cable – we are talking about the analog video surveillance, where video and audio are transferred via coaxial cable to the video recorder.
-And we have twisted pair, or UTP, used for IP network-based cameras, when video and audio are transferred via network and can be accessed from any other device connected to network: PC, phone, NVR.
-Though, every camera system nowadays supports a remote view and control, but of course, you need to ensure that you have a network in location with cameras.
-It can be either wired-type, wireless Wi-fi from a router, or a 3G-4G Modem on spot.
-Though, if your outdoor camera is wireless Wi-fi type, make sure the connection is stable, and better use a cable, or both.
-There are cameras like that, like this Ezviz C3WN, which is outdoor, with a protected body, supporting both wired and wireless network connection type.
+And we have twisted pair, or UTP, used for IP network-based cameras, when video and audio are transferred via network and can be accessed from any other device connected to the network: PC, phone, NVR.
+Though every camera system nowadays supports a remote view and control, of course, you need to ensure that you have a network in the location with cameras.
+It can be either wired-type, wireless Wi-fi from a router, or a 3G-4G Modem on the spot.
+Though if your outdoor camera is a wireless Wi-fi type, make sure the connection is stable, and better use a cable, or both.
+There are cameras like that, like this Ezviz C3WN, which is outdoor, with a protected body, supporting both wired and wireless network connections.

 4. Image & Video Quality